HarvardX/studio-advanced/Teak_Todo.md

 ### 1.0 - Intro to Planning

+(This is identical to the Advanced Course Planning navigation page and should stay that way.)

 ### 1.1 - Creating a style sheet

+- **Summary:**
+  - Switch references from "edX" to "Open edX"
+  - Add notes about course-wide CSS
+  - Why are the icons so huge?
+- **Why bother?**
+  - Make a prettier flowchart.
+- **Demo:**
+  - Put things closer together so you can see the changes when you make them, rather than having to scroll back and forth.
+- **Code:**
+  - Is CSS still "sticky"?
+I think this got fixed at some point.
+- **Setup:**
+  - Nicer flowchart
+  - It's not named "Files & Uploads" any more.
+  - Add notes for course-wide CSS.
+  - Add suggested classes for targeting "just in Studio" or "just on live".
+- **Test:**
+  - Add course-wide CSS notes

 ### 1.2 - Selecting advanced problem types

+- **Summary:**
+  - Harvard currently owns the JSInput Repo.
+(Transfer to Axim?)
+- **Demo:**
+  - "Could not format HTML" on 4 out of 5 items here.
+Not great.
+Fix that.
+(Maybe just missing XBlocks?
+How do we design this page to account for deployments that don't have all of the blocks needed?
+Probably just a ToC with some extra details at the top.)
+- **Code:**
+  - Update the zip file.
+  - Check to make sure the links are current.
+- **Test:**
+  - Check accessibility on emoji poll.

 ### 1.3 - Using Grading Libraries